 LanguageLine offers traditional Human Translation for projects that are client-facing, highly creative, or contain some level of liability for the client.

-We also pride ourselves on providing the industry’s most robust suite of Machine Translation tools.
+We also pride ourselves on providing the industry’s most robust suite of Machine Translation Tools.
 Our MT Hub offers 40 different MT engines and uses best-fit technology.
 This allows us to select the best engine depending on the type of content and language pairing.

-We are most happy to consult on which translation solution is best for you.
+We are happy to consult on which translation solution is best for you.
 Please contact your LanguageLine representative, reach out to us through our website, or call 800-878-8523.